Elected Mayor: November 2020

-Term Expires: November 2020
+Term Expires: November2022

-Councilmember Karla Brown was elected to a four-year term to serve on the Pleasanton City Council in November, 2012.
-Councilmember Brown brings a substantial background of professional and community involvement to her position including as a leader of the “Save Pleasanton's Hills and Housing Cap” ballot Measure PP, which was passed by a majority of voters in November 2008.
-In addition, she also served as a co-chair of the successful ballot referendum to block a controversial ridge-top housing project called Oak Grove in June 2010.
+Mayor Brown brings a wealth of professional and community involvement to her position including her leadership of “Save Pleasanton's Hills and Housing Cap” ballot Measure PP, which passed in November 2008.
+In addition, she served as co-chair of the successful ballot Referendum Measure D to block a ridge-top housing project called “Oak Grove” in June 2010.
 Prior to that, in 2000 Brown and 5 neighbors contestedPacific Gas and Electric’s plans to install an experimental powerline within her neighborhood; after working with their homeowners’ association and the City, the powerline was relocated, and the court directed reimbursement of most of the residents’ legal expenses.